vippsas/vipps-solutions/vending-machines/qr-to-merchant-site-payment-only.md

 ### Step 1: The customer scans the code

 When the customer scans the QR code, they are taken to the merchant's landing page, which is waiting for the product to be selected on the vending machine.
-The price is presented, and the user pays for the product in their Vipps MobilePay app.
+The price is presented, and the user pays for the product in their Vipps or MobilePay app.

 ### Step 2: Initiate a payment request